Opposition candidate closes in on Brazil's Rousseff ahead of vote

 The polls suggest the October election could be the toughest for the ruling Workers' Party since it came to power in 2003 led by Rousseff's predecessor and mentor, former union leader Luiz Inacio Lula da Silva.

-Polls showing declining support for Rousseff have boosted the Sao Paulo stock market .BVSP, which hit a seven-month high on Wednesday, as investors bet on a move away from heavy state intervention in the economy under Rousseff's government.
+Polls showing declining support for Rousseff have boosted the Sao Paulo stock market, which hit a seven-month high on Wednesday, as investors bet on a move away from heavy state intervention in the economy under Rousseff's government.

 Neves, 54, plans to restore vitality to Brazil's once booming economy by adopting more business-friendly policies and reining in the expansion of public spending to less than the GDP rate of growth.